 No Darwin experience is complete without visiting all the other markets around the city too.

-On a Saturday, check out the vibrant Parap Markets and see why it’s the local brunch hotspot.
+On a Saturday morning, check out the vibrant Parap Markets and see why it’s the local brunch hotspot.
 You’ll find delicious laksa, ice fresh-fruit shakes, Cambodian prawn pancakes, Indonesian satays, Lebanese snacks and more.

 Don’t leave without picking up some Humpty Doo Spices (the butter chicken is amazing)!